lrslab/DRS_vRNA_modification_content/tackle_subsample_data/pipeline_all_method.md

-# How we run all pipeline in our paper
+# How we run all pipelines in our paper
 ## Basecall and alignment
 ```sh
 ## basecall and alignment was applied on all dataset